gliu2k/SAP-Datasphere/SAC/Admin/Index.md

 This is SAP [best practice](https://help.sap.com/docs/SUPPORT_CONTENT/boc/3354605643.html).

+> [!NOTE]
+> SAP BOBJ can seamless integrate the security of S/4HANA or BW.
+It can import the role defined in ABAP system.
+>
+> However, I cannot find how to achieve that in Datasphere and SAC.

 # 4. Transport
 In theory, we need to set up three DEV, QAS and PROD environments.